Inverkeithing Bay: History

 Inverkeithing Bay has long been a convenient sheltered crossing point of the Firth of Forth.
-A harbour in the bay, Inverkeithing Harbour, was first recorded in 1587.
-Since there have been harbours added at the East Ness and West Ness, as well as St David's harbour.
-A harbour was added at Port Liang inlet around 1898.
+The Bay has been used as a landing place for ships crossing the Firth of Forth since at least the 14th century, andInverkeithing Harbour was first recorded in 1587.
+Since there have been harbours improved and added at the East Ness, West Ness and St David's harbour.